blwatkins/Data-Structures-From-A-New-Perspective/docs/1_Introduction/homework.md

-# Homework: Deleting Elements from an Array
+# Unit 1 - Homework: Deleting Elements from an Array

 Using the template given, write a complete program that features the following:
   - A class called `MyArray` with the method `void removeValue(int index)`